This is a best prospect industry sector for this country. Includes a market overview and trade data.

-In terms of aircraft fleets, Emirates Airlines operates 268 widebody aircraft - 153 Boeing 777 aircraft and 115 Airbus 380 aircraft.
-Etihad Airways operates 113 aircraft - 39 Boeing 787, 19 Boeing 777, 30 Airbus A320, and 5 Boeing 777 freighters.
-Air Arabia operates 53 aircraft and flydubai operates 64 aircraft.
-Emirates and Etihad have been in discussions with Boeing and Airbus about delaying delivery of new aircraft and modifying orders to better align their fleet mix with anticipated demand.
+In terms of aircraft fleets, Emirates Airlines operates 265 widebody aircraft - 153 Boeing 777 aircrafts, and 126 777X pending delivery, and 120 Airbus 380 aircraft.
+Etihad Airways operates 98 aircraft - 39 Boeing 787, 19 Boeing 777, 30 Airbus A320, 5 Airbus 350, and 5 Boeing 777 freighters.
+Air Arabia Airline operates 53 Airbus 320 aircraft and flydubai operates 64 Boeing 737 aircraft.

 In Abu Dhabi, the two largest players in the aviation and defense sectors are the EDGE Group and Mubadala Investment Company.
 Over the past few years, these groups have formed partnerships with international companies such as Boeing, Airbus, Lockheed Martin, BAE Systems, Northrop Grumman, Rolls-Royce, the National Aeronautics and Space Administration (NASA), and Piaggio Aerospace, among others.